Malbyte/uncertaintycalculator/README.md

 # commands
 am - Adds variables to the program along with their associated uncertainty.<br />
+em - Edit variables.<br />
+dm - delete variables.<br />
-pc - enters calculation mode.
+pc - Enters calculation mode.
 The expression is expected to be in reverse polish notation for ease of reading The other arguments are denoted to start with a tick mark (`).<br />
-pt - prints the entire table of variables.<br />
+pt - Prints the entire table of variables.<br />
-sf - sets the file to print to when opting to write a calculation out.<br />
+sf - Sets the file to print to when opting to write a calculation out.<br />
+c  - Clears the screen.<br />
+r  - Resets the internal table.<br />
-e  - exits the program.
+e  - Exits the program.<br />

 To go back to a parent menu, you enter an empty line as an input.<br />